galawaydude/data-place/100 operating-systems/Memory Management.md

 The solution for the above thing is, Multi-level paging, where the page **(Basically to avoid making one very big page table, we make smaller page tables)**, you have an outer page table that points to a second-level page table, which then points to the frame.

 This solves the space problem, but it further make the performance even worse.
-To find a frame, you have to "walk the "
+To find a frame, you have to:
+*   Access 1: Read from the Level 1 Page Table.
+*   Access 2: Read from the Level 2 Page Table.
+*   ...
+*   Access L: Read from the Level L Page Table.
+*   Access L+1: Finally, access the actual data.
+`EAT = (L + 1) * m`
 #### The Performance Bottleneck and the TLB
 This hardware-based translation introduces a major performance bottleneck.
 Since page tables are stored in main memory, a naive MMU implementation would need to perform at least one extra memory access for each program memory access (and more for multi-level page tables).21 This would, at a minimum, double the effective memory access time, slowing the system to an unacceptable crawl.